DataDog/dd-trace-rb/docs/GettingStarted.md

 | `OpenTracing::FORMAT_TEXT_MAP` | Yes        |                        |
 | `OpenTracing::FORMAT_RACK`     | Yes        | Because of the loss of resolution in the Rack format, please note that baggage items with names containing either upper case characters or `-` will be converted to lower case and `_` in a round-trip respectively.
 We recommend avoiding these characters or accommodating accordingly on the receiving end. |
 | `OpenTracing::FORMAT_BINARY`   | No         |                        |

+### Profiling

+*Currently available as BETA feature.*

+`ddtrace` can produce profiles that measure method-level application resource usage within production environments.
+These profiles can give insight into resources spent in Ruby code outside of existing trace instrumentation.

+**Compatibility**

+Basic profiling requires:

+- MRI Ruby 2.0+
+- `google-protobuf` gem installed

+In addition, CPU time measurements require:

+- MRI Ruby 2.1+
+- Linux OS with `pthread` support
+- `ffi` gem installed

+**Setup**

+1. Add gems to your `Gemfile` and `bundle install`:

+    ```ruby
+    gem 'ddtrace'
+    gem 'google-protobuf'
+    gem 'ffi'
+    ```

+2. Enable profiling flag:

+    Set `DD_PROFILING_ENABLED=true` in your environment, or enable it using `Datadog.configure`.

+    For Rails applications, you can set this in `config/initializers/datadog.rb`:

+    ```ruby
+    Datadog.configure do |c|
+      c.profiling.enabled = true
+    end
+    ```

+    Then start the profiler with:

+    ```ruby
+    # Start the profiler
+    Datadog.profiler.start
+    ```

+3. Add restart hooks, if necessary:

+    Additionally, some applications create forked processes.
+Profiling must be started in their `after_fork` callback, if available.

+    For example, in Puma applications, in `puma.rb`:

+    ```ruby
+    on_worker_boot do
+      # Start datadog profiler
+      Datadog.profiler.start
+    end
+    ```

+3. Start your application with preloader:

+    ```sh
+    bundle exec ddtracerb exec rails s
+    ```